GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 ### Multitenancy

-Multitenancy is supported via a separate stage, which is entirely optional and can be applied after resource management has been deployed.
+Multitenancy is supported via a [separate stage](../1-tenant-factory/), which is entirely optional and can be applied after resource management has been deployed.
+For simpler use cases that do not require complex organization-level multitenancy, [top-level folders](#top-level-folders) can be used in combination with the [project factory stage](../3-project-factory/) support for folder and project management.

 ### Workload Identity Federation and CI/CD